Sometimes it pays to know the numbers

 If you're stuck in the middle of an exhaustive job search, it could pay to know which positions are more likely to be advertised than others.
-Currently, IT Engineer positions are the fastest-growing jobs in the UK, which means if you've ever considered a career change to IT, now may be the time.
+Currently, IT Engineer positions are most in-demand vacancies in the UK, which means if you've ever considered a career change to IT, now may be the time.

 Optometrist is the hardest job vacancy to fill in the UK

 On the other end of the spectrum, optometrist positions are the hardest job vacancies for HR managers to fill in the UK.
 Students, take note.

 There are over 25 million LinkedIn users in the UK